shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 With this approach, we can redirect traditional PSTN calls over VOIP to us anywhere across the globe.
-Plus since there's no longer a SIM card required to be tethered to a single device, we can make and receiver calls across multiple devices.
+Plus since there's no longer a SIM card required to be tethered to a single device, we can make and receive calls across multiple devices.

 This also mitigates the ever-growing threat of SIM swap attacks.
-Both physical attacks, as the SIM card associated with your number, is no longer required to be always in your phone, and operator social engineering attacks since most VOIP providers have a higher security level than most traditional telecom providers.
+Both, physical attacks as the SIM card associated with your number is no longer required to be always in your phone, and operator social engineering attacks since most VOIP providers have a higher security level than most traditional telecom providers.

 ## Asterisk PBX Server

-While the regulation of some countries like the US allow buying a consumer feature level number from a VOIP provider like [Twilio] with unrestricted functionality for calls and SMS/MMS.
+While the regulation of some countries like the US allows buying a consumer feature level number from a VOIP provider like [Twilio] with unrestricted functionality for calls and SMS/MMS.
 The feature set starts to degrade drastically from what we are used to